 22 – 24 June, Moscow

-Songwriting workshop delivered by Liverpool Institute of Performing Arts.
-Second of four Selector PRO workshops run in partnership with Moscow Music School.
+Songwriting workshop delivered by Liverpool Institute of Performing Arts - the second of four Selector PRO workshops run in partnership with Moscow Music School.

 28 June, Ekaterinburg

-Ural Music Night will feature three Birmingham bands – Riscas, The Assist and The Twang – and a Ninja Tune Showcase at Dom Pechati will showcase Ninja Tune artists Iglooghost, Nabihah Iqbal and Actress.
+Ural Music Night featured three Birmingham bands – Riscas, The Assist and The Twang – and a Ninja Tune Showcase at Dom Pechati featured Ninja Tune artists Iglooghost, Nabihah Iqbal and Actress.

 5 – 7 July, Moscow

-The Bol Festival at Zil Culture Centre, which attracts the brightest Russian and international underground musicians, will feature three UK acts as part of the UK-Russia Year of Music: Warmduscher, Black Midi and Sophie.
+The Bol Festival at Zil Culture Centre, which attracts the brightest Russian and international underground musicians, featured three UK acts as part of the UK-Russia Year of Music: Warmduscher, Black Midi and Sophie.

 9 July, St Petersburg

-George Benjamin’s Lessons in Love and Violence will be staged at Mariinsky Concert Hall.
+George Benjamin’s Lessons in Love and Violence received its Russian premiere at Mariinsky Concert Hall.
 Benjamin’s third opera, with a libretto by Martin Crimp, is based on the story of King Edward II and Piers Gaveston, and premiered at the Royal Opera House in 2018.
-The composer himself will attend the Russian premiere – a concert performance by the London Chamber Orchestra conducted by Oliver Zeffman who conducted Benjamin’s second opera, Written on Skin, at the same venue in 2017.
+The composer himself was in the audience – a concert performance by the London Chamber Orchestra conducted by Oliver Zeffman who conducted Benjamin’s second opera, Written on Skin, at the same venue in 2017.

 13 July, Moscow

-Selector Live presents NTS Radio Showcase For a whole day and night NTS Radio takes over the Strelka courtyard to present the best of emerging artists rotated at this well-known UK underground music radio station.
+Selector Live presents NTS Radio Showcase so for a whole day and night NTS Radio takes over the Strelka courtyard to present the best of emerging artists rotated at this well-known UK underground music radio station.

 13 July, St Petersburg

-Usadba Jazz festival Bahraini-British performer Yazz Ahmed, a trumpet and flugelhorn player who has worked with Radiohead and These New Puritans, performs at the annual Usadba Jazz festival on Yelagin island.
+Usadba Jazz festival Bahraini-British performer Yazz Ahmed, a trumpet and flugelhorn player who has worked with Radiohead and These New Puritans, performed at the annual Usadba Jazz festival on Yelagin island.

 18 – 21 July, Tula